danielcalencar/raszzprime/README.md

 ---
 # Overview

-RA-SZZ is composed of several modules, which are listed below:
+RA-SZZ is composed of five modules (or subprojects), which are listed below:

 - connector-core
 - DiffJ
 - Refactoring\_Miner\_Adapted
 - refdiff-core
+- RA-SZZ

 ## Building RA-SZZ